-The Queenstown Lakes District is growing rapidly.
-Residential population is projected to almost double in the 30 years to 2048.
-Over the same period, visitor numbers are projected to increase by approximately 50%.
+Prior to the COVID-19 pandemic. the Queenstown Lakes District was growing rapidly.
+Residential population was projected to almost double in the 30 years to 2048.
+Over the same period, visitor numbers were projected to increase by approximately 50%.

-The combined effect, is significant pressure on existing community facilities and a need to proactively plan future provision of social infrastructure, in order to protect, maintain and improve the current and future quality of life and liveability of our local communities.
+The combined effect will be significant pressure on existing community facilities and a need to proactively plan future provision of social infrastructure, in order to protect, maintain and improve the current and future quality of life and liveability of our local communities.

-While ample evidence exists of community demand and current needs, it is essential to balance council responsiveness to community needs, with a region wide strategic approach to facility provision, which avoids ad-hoc development and enables:
+While ample evidence exists of community demand and current needs. it is essential to balance Council responsiveness to community needs with a districtwide strategic approach to facility provision.
+This avoids ad hoc development and enables:

-- Effective future provision of facilities and forward planning for population growth. - A clear approach to facility hierarchy and identification of regional level priorities to meet community needs. - Exploration of collaborative funding models and alternative community facility provision models.
+- Effective future provision of facilities and forward planning for population growth. - A clear approach to facility hierarchy and identification of district-level priorities to meet community needs. - Exploration of collaborative funding models and